PeterL93/PythonProject/README.md

 Back-up solution as requested:

-Compare overall who is the top 3 across all servers?
+Compare overall who is the top 3 across all servers? <\n>
 Which top 500 players based on server has the highest average rating?
 Which mode is played the most based on the top 500 players?
 Which player has the highesst KDA across all game modes & servers?